Taş Tepeler: Economy and culture

 management, especially symbolic representations and entrapment methods, seem to broadly coincide with the development of Göbekli Tepe, as shown in its animal art.
 The earliest dates for the actual domestication of animals are c.
 9000 BCE for goats and sheep, c.
 8500 BCE for pigs, and c.
 8000 BCE for cattle, all in the area of Northern Mesopotamia. Çayönü Tepe for example may be where some of the first animal domestication occurred, as the pig may have first been domesticated there in 8,500 BCE.

-Sites such as Çayönü Tepe developed from the cultural tradition of Gobekli Tepe, and started to implement agriculture from the 9th millenium BCE, as well as other sites such as Neva Çori or Cafer Höyük, Hallan Çemi, Abu Hureyra and Jerf al Amar.
+Sites such as Çayönü Tepe developed from the cultural tradition of Gobekli Tepe, and started to implement agriculture from the 9th millennium BCE, as well as other sites such as Neva Çori or Cafer Höyük, Hallan Çemi, Abu Hureyra and Jerf al Amar.

 Origin and dispersal of domestic livestock species in the Fertile Crescent (dates Before Present).

-Man with auroch, holding a contraption and likely controlling the animal.
+Man with aurochs, holding a contraption and likely controlling the animal.
 Sayburç, 9th millennium BCE.